 Acacia Conservation Fund (ACF) is the philanthropic operation of Acacia Partners.
-The Fund is interested in conservation investments that address the declining biological diversity of life on earth.
+The Acacia Conservation Fund (ACF) is the plantation of a fund is interested in conservation investments that address the declining biological diversity of life on earth.
 ACF supports result-oriented, entrepreneurial organisations that maximise the impact of its philanthropic dollars and that are focused on proving and then expanding their impacts over time.
 ACF has provided unrestricted support to African Parks since 2015.